A One Room Schoolhouse

 • Record Keeping: At the end of the school year, homeschool students are required to have a portfolio reviewed by a homeschool evaluator.
 Parents and students should keep a portfolio of their academic progress and keep a record showing they have completed the 180 days or 900 hours of homeschooling.

-• Science Fair: Students are strongly encouraged to participate in the yearly science fair.
+• Science or History Fair: Students are strongly encouraged to participate in the yearly science fair.

 • Health: It is recommended, at an age-appropriate time, that families complete The Good and The Beautiful’s Maturation and Sexual Reproduction unit.
 It can be purchased here.
 Evidence can be submitted in the end-of-year portfolio in the health section if desired.